When will Amtrak resume services in Vermont?

 That ridership would be crucial for a company that the Washington Post reported, in a Sept.
 3 story, is set to furlough over 2,000 employees at the end of September.

-Flynn also noted that Amtrak has told the AOT that there would be about a 30-day period it would need to once again get everything together and be fully functional after getting the green light to resume.
+Flynn also noted that Amtrak has told VTrans that there would be about a 30-day period it would need to once again get everything together and be fully functional after getting the green light to resume.

 In the meantime, an uncertainty lingers among stakeholders in the industry.
 Carl Fowler, president of CHF Rail Consulting LLC and a longtime member of the Vermont Rail Advisory Council, has been hoping his colleagues and he could get some of the criteria Scott was asked about last Friday.